The jwt feature adds support for JSON API access for all other features that ship with

 In order to use this feature, you have to set the

-configuration option the secret used to cryptographically protect the
+jwt_secret configuration option with the secret used to cryptographically protect the token.

 only_json? false in your rodauth configuration.

 If you would like to check if a valid JWT was submitted with the current request in your Roda app, you can call the

 rodauth.valid_jwt? returns true, the contents of the jwt can be retrieved from